SoMuchForSubtlety/mediathek-scraper/README.md

       -workers int
             the maximum number of parallel downloads (default 1) -maxduration int
-            the maximum duration (in seconds) for a VOD to be considured (default -1) -minduration int
+            the maximum duration (in seconds) for a VOD to be considured -minduration int
-            the minimum duration (in seconds) for a VOD to be considured (default -1) -regex string
+            the minimum duration (in seconds) for a VOD to be considured -regex string
             regular expression that needs to be matched by the title of a VOD to be considured